-In the case of either MOS or MXU data, for an immediate visualisation of how successful was the patternrecognition just rerun the fors_calib recipe setting the "check" parameter to true.
-This will produce a number of extra (intermediate) products.
-One of them is the spectra_detection_mxu.fits image, a by-product of the patternrecognition task, displaying a preliminary wavelength calibration of the CCD.
+In the case of either MOS or MXU data, for an immediate visualisation of how successful was the pattern-recognition check image spectra_detection_mxu.fits, a by-product of the pattern-recognition task, displaying a preliminary wavelength calibration of the CCD.
 This image has as many rows as the CCD: if at any CCD row the line catalog pattern is detected, the spectral signal is wavelength calibrated, resampled at a constant wavelength step, and written to the same row of the spectra_detection_mxu.fits image.
 If a row of this image is empty, it is either because the corresponding CCD row doesn't contain any spectrum, or because the pattern-recognition task failed for that row.
 The check image may simply be placed side by side with the original CCD exposure, in order to see if and how frequently a spectral signal was not recognised as such.
 A few failures (i.e., a few empty rows) are generally acceptable, as they are recovered by interpolation during the final wavelength calibration task.
 However, a high failure rate is probably the reason why a bad spectral localisation, or tracing, or final wavelength calibration, were possibly obtained.

-In the case of LSS or LSS-like MOS data, for an immediate visualisation of how successful was the patternrecognition just rerun the fors_calib recipe setting the "wmode" parameter to 0.
+In the case of LSS or LSS-like MOS data, for an immediate visualisation of how successful was the patternrecognition just rerun the fors_calib recipe setting the --wmode parameter to 0.
 This will disable the computation of a global model of the wavelength calibration.
-The image reduced_lamp_lss.fits may look a bit noisier than the same image obtained with "wmode" set to 2, and some of its rows may contain no signal.
+The image reduced_lamp_lss.fits may look a bit noisier than the same image obtained with --wmode set to 2, and some of its rows may contain no signal.
 The reduced_lamp_lss.fits image covers an interval of CCD rows beginning with the first and ending with the last row where a local solutions was found.
 Within this interval, if at any CCD row the line catalog pattern is detected, the spectral signal is wavelength calibrated, resampled at a constant wavelength step, and written to the corresponding row of the reduced_lamp_lss.fits image.
 If a row of this image is empty it is because the pattern-recognition task failed for that row.
 A few failures (i.e., a few empty rows) are generally acceptable, as they are easily recovered by the global model interpolation.
 However, a high failure rate is probably the reason why a bad (global) wavelength calibration was possibly obtained.